 Construction site accidents are often serious and frequently complex due to the number of parties involved.
 They also regularly involve highly nuanced insurance and contractual issues that require examination.

 We routinely represent owners, general contractors, sub-contractors and construction managers in construction accident cases.
-We are versed in the often complex interplay involving workers’ compensation claims, borrowed servant and statutory employer issues.
+We are versed in the complex interplay involving workers’ compensation claims, borrowed servant, and statutory employer issues.
 We understand the need for a thorough review of contracts and insurance policies to address additional insured and risk sharing issues.

 The lawyers at FHMS also appreciate the need for prompt and aggressive fact investigation.
 We maintain a rapid response line (1-877-999-7678), which is monitored by our lawyers 24 hours a day, 365 days a year.
 Our ability to get to the scene quickly allows us to preserve evidence, avoid spoliation issues, and evaluate the exposure and damage potential quickly.
 We can anticipate the issues that will be raised by OSHA and begin to develop our defense theme just hours or days after an incident.